 4 Error checking and debugging

-In this chapter, you’ll learn how to use AI to help you identify and fix coding errors.
-I’d argue this is probably the best use case of AI - using it to help and debug code you’ve written yourself - because it’s human expertise that wrote the code, but with the AIs attention to detail and ability to spot missing commas.
+In this chapter, you’ll learn how to use AI to identify and fix coding errors.
+This is probably the best use case of AI: using it to debug code that you wrote.
+Human expertise drives the code, while AI’s attention to detail can help spot small mistakes such as missing commas.

-AI is generally good at this task, although the more complicated your code, the more likely it is that it will run into trouble.
-This chapter will give a few examples to help you with your prompt engineering.
+AI is generally good at this task, although the more complex your code, the more likely it is to struggle.
+This chapter gives examples to help you with prompt engineering for error checking.

 Unlike the other chapters you don’t need to do any set-up, in fact, you can often just copy and paste the code and error in and it will figure out that you want it to fix it without even needing to explicitly ask.